fsharp/fslang-design/RFCs/FS-1066-tryExactlyOne.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Extending api surface.
+* Extending api surface.
+* Confusion of C# developers expecting the function to throw (as the similar function from LINQ throws).

 # Alternatives
 [alternatives]: #alternatives

-Implementing this function with throwing for more than one element.
+* Implementing this function with throwing for more than one element.
 Not choosing this path means that this function won't be a direct replacement for `System.Linq.IEnumerable.SingleOrDefault`.
+* Implementing this function with `None` for `null` seqs and arrays.
+This would introduce inconsistency with other array and seq functions as they all throw on null.

 # Compatibility
 [compatibility]: #compatibility